DMGambone/NFLBlitzDataEditor.Core/docs/file-system.md

 | 16 | 4 | The timestamp of the file. |
 | 20 | 4 | The starting block index within the file system. |

 <sup>1</sup> The filename is stored 3 big-endian 32-bit words.
 Converting these to strings requires the words to be individually flipped.
+For example, `GAME.EXE` is stored as `EMAGEXE.`.

 ### File timestamp
 The timestamp is stored as a 32 bit value.
 The packed structure looks like the following: